-Emirates is the sole lessee of the Assets, and headquartered in the Middle East.
+Emirates are the sole lessee of the Assets.
 Should Emirates default on the rental payments due to domestic events, events in the wider airline industry or other reasons it is unlikely the Group will be able to meet its targeted dividends or, in the case of ongoing default, continue as a going concern.
-The risk of default is mitigated by the ability for the Company to sell or re-lease the Assets in the event of a single default.

-• Secondary market risk: there is a risk that the Group would not be able to achieve the projected resale value of the Assets due to changes in demand for second hand aircraft of the type owned by the Company.
-The Board monitor this on an annual basis and will make any material adjustments to the residual value estimate of the Assets to ensure that projections remain appropriate.
+• Secondary market risk: there is a risk that the Group would not be able to achieve the projected resale value of the asset due to changes in demand for second hand aircraft of the type owned by the Group.
+The Board monitors this on an annual basis and will make any necessary adjustments to the residual value estimate of the asset to ensure that projections remain appropriate.

-MANAGEMENT REPORT (continued)
+MANAGEMENT REPORT (CONTINUED)